Vegan Breakfast Hash

 Instructions

-• Sautee the onion, garlic, 1 teaspoon of olive oil, and a sprinkle of sea salt and pepper in a skillet.
-Cook for 5-8 minutes, or until browned
+• Once your potatoes are close to being done, Sautee the onion, minced garlic, 1 teaspoon of olive oil, and a sprinkle of salt and pepper in a skillet.
+Cook the garlic and onion for 5-10 minutes, or until the onion is translucent and begins to brown.

 Video